-Season two of American Gods will launch on Starz in the US on Sunday 10th March 2019 and will air in the UK and internationally on Amazon Prime Video, with episode one arriving on Monday 11th March 2019.
+Season two of American Gods launched on Starz in the US on Sunday 10th March 2019 and airs in the UK and internationally on Amazon Prime Video, with episode one arriving on Monday 11th March 2019.
 Further episodes will be released weekly.

 “It’s definitely taken a while to get season two out but it takes a while to get good [episodes].
 I think we’d all rather have it good than have it quicker,” Gaiman has said, according to Variety.

 Is there a trailer for American Gods season two?